PPA-Plan: Proactive Pitfall Avoidance for Reliable Planning in Long-Context LLM Reasoning: Conclusion

 \section{Conclusion}

 To address the tendency of LLM-based planners to anchor on initial flawed outputs during reactive refinement, we propose \alg{}, a planning strategy that proactively prevents logical pitfalls in planning by introducing negative constraints prior to plan generation.
 Experimental results demonstrate that \alg{} consistently achieves higher accuracy and stronger long-context reasoning capabilities than existing baselines.
 Our analysis further reveals that, by incorporating negative constraints with multiple perspectives, \alg{} encourages more deliberate planning behaviors, shifting from surface-level keyword search toward analytical actions such as evaluation and reasoning.
-In conclusion, this study establishes a systematic framework that allows LLMs to recognize pitfalls and think strategically before execution. \alg{} presents a new paradigm for ensuring reliability and accuracy in agent environments requiring complex planning.
+In conclusion, this study establishes a systematic framework that allows LLMs to recognize pitfalls and think strategically before execution.